A picture showing the moment a California mother heard her son’s donated heart beat incites pure, raw emotion.

 When Clark’s son, Lukas, suddenly died in 2013 at 7 months old, she decided she would donate his organs.

-, Clark explained of her decision, “I knew if Lukas could prevent another family from experiencing the loss that I felt, that's what I needed to do.”
+According to CBS News, Clark explained of her decision, “I knew if Lukas could prevent another family from experiencing the loss that I felt, that's what I needed to do.”

 And her actions did exactly that – she saved Drake’s life and the lives of two others.